RSV: What is it anyway?!

-Respiratory season is in full swing with flu and RSV(respiratory syncyntial virus) among the most popular culprits making our sweet babies sick.
-Beginning around October and lasting through March and sometimes April, many babies and children have the potential to develop RSV.
+Respiratory season is in full swing with flu and RSV(respiratory syncytial virus) among the most popular culprits making our sweet babies sick.
+Beginning around October and lasting through March and sometimes April, many babies, and children have the potential to develop RSV.

 Treatment for RSV is ultimately supportive as there are no medications for getting rid of it.
 So, instead of getting antibiotics which are used to treat bacteria, products like Tylenol for fever and discomfort, and suctioning of the nose since infants can't blow their noses, are ways to help 'support' your baby through RSV.
 It is important to always contact/visit your pediatrician when you notice the above symptoms to evaluate whether your baby actually has been infected by this virus and for direction on caring for them.
 The information provided here is not a substitute for seeing your doctor and is only a guide for understanding the basics of the virus.

 So now that you have new knowledge on the subject, let's talk a little about my favorite products during the respiratory season!
 None of my favorites are paid reviews and are based only on my experience with my own children.